Research CommonsResearch Commons

 GET/healthLiveness + counts.

+All API routes except the static shell, /health, and /api require the bearer token (Authorization: Bearer <token>, or ?token= for downloads/WebSocket) unless started with --no-auth.
 Credential reads are always masked; environment-sourced credentials cannot be overwritten or deleted via the API.
-See Credentials & secrets.
+See Credentials & secrets and Security.